theochem/horton/doc/intro_horton_overview.rst

   development team, please contact us through the `the HORTON mailing list
   <https://groups.google.com/forum/#!forum/horton-discuss>`_.

-* HORTON can be used as a stand-alone program for the *N-fermion* problems using either input files or Python scripts.
-Although more work remains to be done, we hope that HORTON is easy to use as (1) a procedure providing specialized functionality to other programs and (2) a scripting language for processing results from other Schrödinger solver software (which may have alternative capabilities or better computational performance).
+* HORTON can used in three ways: as part of a larger program, as a stand-alone problem, outside other programs.
+Retaining this flexibility is a fundamental design principle of HORTON.
+Horton can be run as a stand-alone program using either input files or Python scripts.
+However, when HORTON's functionality is limited or its computational requirements are too large, HORTON can be used in scripts for managing and post-processing calculations from other Schrödinger solver software.
+HORTON can also be used, to provide specialized functionality to a larger program (e.g., to update the atomic charges in a molecular dynamics simulation).
 To facilitate the use of HORTON within other programs, we guarantee no major `API
   <http://en.wikipedia.org/wiki/Application_programming_interface>`_ changes for
   at least twelve months after each major release.
-Ensuring that HORTON can be used in all three ways (as part of a larger program; as a stand-alone program;
-  outside other programs) is a fundamental design principle of HORTON.

 Main Features